Treatment Foster Care FAQs

 • Ongoing training, coaching and development tailored to each family’s needs.

-No. TFCO placements are not long-term or permanent care options.
+TFCO placements are not long-term or permanent care options.
 The aim of TFCO is to reunify children and young people with family or kin.
+In Victoria and Queensland we are looking for long-term after carers who are keen to care for kids who have graduated from the program but don’t have family to go to afterwards.

 Where applicants are on an IVF program, pregnant or already exploring permanent care options or adoptions, it is suggested they see those plans through before exploring a TFCO application.